cheminfo/eln-docs/docs/50_machine_learning/40_pca/README.md

 ![sample PCA](images/samplePCA.png)

-In the list of selected sample you can check which spectra are used for the PCA calculation and which one are just projected on the model.
+In the list of selected samples, you can check which spectra are used for the PCA calculation and which ones are merely projected onto the model.

 ## Advanced analysis